peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-25-sermon-good-friday-Ps-22.md

 If you ever neglected to push in a chair, someone may have tripped on it and fallen down.
 *Look at what you did.*

-If a man had just committed mass murder in a school in your town, you would be appalled at the crime and at the perpetrator.
+If an Islamic terrorist had just exploded a bomb and killed dozens of people at the office building where you work, you would be appalled at the crime and at the perpetrator.
+Fortunately, you were not hurt.
-But then you found out he accessed the school through the back door which does not even have a handle for pulling it open.
+But then you find out that security cameras show that he accessed the building through the back door, which does not even have a handle for pulling it open.
-And then you realize that the day before you had stuffed a towel between the back door and the door frame to keep the door open and you forgot to take it out and you went home for the night.
+And then you realize that yesterday you propped that back door open with a piece of styrofoam and you forgot to take it out and you went home for the night.
-*You let the murderer in the school by sticking the towel in the door!*
+*You let the terrorist in the building by your foolishness!*
-Who are you appalled at now?<sup>[<a name="id0001" href="#ftn.id0001">*</a>]</sup>
+Who are you appalled at now?<sup>[<a name="id0001" href="#ftn.id0001">†</a>]</sup>

 ## Footnotes

 <sup>[<a name="ftn.id0002" href="#id0002">§</a>]</sup>
 Martin Luther, _Complete Sermons of Martin Luther_, vol. 1.2 (Grand Rapids MI: Baker Books, 2000) 186

-<sup>[<a name="ftn.id0001" href="#id0001">*</a>]</sup>
+<sup>[<a name="ftn.id0001" href="#id0001">†</a>]</sup>
-Illustration an idea from Luther, 187
+Illustration idea from Luther, 187